epadam/Machine-Learning-Tutorial-Demo-Resources/README.md

 * Deploy your model service![`link`]()

-   Check here to see how production level model works(MLOps.md)
+   Check [here]((https://github.com/epadam/production-level-machine-learning) to see how to manage a machine learning project!!

 * Not just Dataset, get your own data!['Link'](Data_Engineering.md)